DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-01_The_Ritual.md

 *Perspective.*

 She felt it.
-Not in her mind, but in the pattern: a presence that did not understand death�only failure.
+Not in her mind, but in the pattern: a presence that did not understand death - only failure.
 A presence that had been trapped for so long it had forgotten what freedom meant.

 And in that moment, it *saw* her.